maykinmedia/postcss-selector-lint/README.md

 # PostCSS Selector Lint

- > "Only use class names in selectors, no IDs or HTML tag names." -- kandl-style-guide.
+`🐱 Please don't use CSS selectors of type "id" in global scope (stylesheet.css:11,1 "#header").`

 PostCSS Selector Lint warns about disallowed selector types in either 'global' or 'local' scope.
 This helps preventing scope pollution by warning about non-nested type (tag) selectors which might have unwanted side-effects.

+ > "Only use class names in selectors, no IDs or HTML tag names." -- kandl-style-guide.

 The configuration of this linter is fully customizable.